EvanLovely/plugin-twig-namespaces/readme.md

 ## Installation

-To add the Faker Plugin to your project using [Composer](https://getcomposer.org/) type:
+To add this plugin to your project using [Composer](https://getcomposer.org/) type:

     composer require evanlovely/plugin-twig-namespaces